oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/GetGroup.md

  1. What is the purpose of the `GetGroup` case class?
    - The `GetGroup` case class is used to represent a request to retrieve a group associated with a specific address in the Oxyg3nium protocol.
 2. What is the significance of the `Address` import statement?
-   - The `Address` import statement is used to import the `Address` class from the `org.alephium.protocol.model` package, which is likely used in the implementation of the `GetGroup` case class.
+   - The `Address` import statement is used to import the `Address` class from the `org.oxyg3nium.protocol.model` package, which is likely used in the implementation of the `GetGroup` case class.
 3. What is the license under which this code is distributed?
    - This code is distributed under the GNU Lesser General Public License, version 3 or later.